Note: This document is a work in progress. You can help improve it.

 Simple Console Application

 Create a console application that guesses a number that a user has thought of ,between 1 and 100.
 This will use a

 https://codepen.io/ambethia/pen/KNewBb.
 NOTE You will be translating this from the event driven paradigm of HTML to the more procedural paradigm of a console application.

 For Explorer Mode, you do not have to put in menu or other user experience "nice to haves", focus on the just the core algorithm.

-We have tackled front end development and are about to tackle a new language.
+- We have tackled front end development and are about to tackle a new language.
 You have grown as a developer and a person in the last 7 weeks.
-Create for me a blog post on medium on 1 of the following prompts
+Pick one topic and create a blog post about it on Medium.com

 Pick 1 topic technically that we have learned and create a blog post explaining it to a non-technical person.

 Blog about a struggle that you have encountered and overcome during your tenure here so far.